ONTO-TDMpopulation/Ontology-Population/README.md

 # Ontology-Population

-This repository contains dataset, ontology and a python script for ontology population using textrank and word2vec algorithms.
+This repository contains dataset, ontology and python scripts for ontology population using textrank and word2vec algorithms.

 ## Requirements